Skip to main content

 Visit matplotlib.org for full documentation on how to use Matplotlib:

-Once your Matplotlib figure is ready to be displayed, convert it to a HTML string with the <img> tag that can be embedded into the outputs step.
-As follows:
+Once your Matplotlib figure is ready to be displayed, convert it to a HTML string using the mecsimcalc library as follows:

 Code